 When you experience an unexpected change in your health — a diagnosis, an injury or even a surgery — it can feel as if your world has turned upside down.
 And it can affect the whole family.

 “It can be difficult to accept, and there are times where you may even feel like it’s not true,” said Mirgain.

 It is natural to experience a range of emotions when someone is first diagnosed with a disease like cancer or diabetes.

 Shock: In the beginning, feelings of confusion or being overwhelmed are normal.
-There may even be times a person doesn’t believe the diagnosis or acts as though it’s no big deal.
+There might even be times a person doesn’t believe the diagnosis or acts as though it’s no big deal.

 Fear, helplessness, confusion or worry: With any diagnosis, there are suddenly a lot of unknowns and the big questions start to come up.
 “There are often so many threats to security,” said Mirgain.
 “Big questions like, 'What will happen to me?
 My family?
 My job?'
 And if lifestyle changes are needed, like quitting smoking or changing eating habits, that creates even more pressure.”

-Anger / Frustration / Irritability: There can be a lot to get angry about.
+Anger, frustration or irritability: There can be a lot to get angry about.
 Frequent doctor appointments.
 Giving up favorite foods.
 Not being able to do certain things.
-All of the changes and demands may leave a person feeling frustrated and less patient with others.
+All the changes and demands can leave a person feeling frustrated and less patient with others.

 In many instances, the different feelings ebb and flow, but eventually become less intense as time progresses.
 Mirgain said that if the negative feelings persist or cause significant upset, it is important to speak with a primary care physician about it.

 “Everyone is different, so while we say feelings are 'normal,' it’s important to remember that everyone experiences things in their own way,” she said, noting that it’s important to keep some perspective.
 “When a person’s health condition changes or they receive a diagnosis or experience an injury, they’re confronted with their own mortality.
 Their bodies may have changed; there may be scars or a loss of mobility.
 All of these things require a lot of psychological adjustment.”